ErikCQF/memory-cache/README.md

 ## Refactory: [TODO]

 - It is a test version focused on delivering all functionalities requested.
 The refactoring is desirable for `DataStoreBridge<TKey, TValue>`.
 This interface is not following the single responsibility principle, so it needs to be broken down.
+- Thread Safe.
+It is using a lock approach.
+Apply non locking design patterns when applyable.
 - Regarding `DataStoreBridge` implementation, it depends on 2 `HashSet` and a linked list to implement the 'least recently used' approach for evictions.
 My suggestion is to decouple it using a CQRS approach, thereby decoupling queries and commands.